goafabric/example-konstruction-kit/doc/install/azure.md

 Public IP Address (after Cluster Created)
 - Home/Public IP Addresses
-- Select your "Kubernetes*" server from the list with the Resource Group matching your Server Name => This will ONLY show up after some deployments beeing done to the server
+- Select your "Kubernetes*" server from the list with the Resource Group matching your Server Name => This will ONLY show up after an ingress controller with loadbalancer usages is deployed, it will also get removed upon undeployment !
 - Settings/Configuration/DNS name label (optional)

 # retetrieve k8s config